Spacer-im/Challenges/Biology/SpaceFlower.md

 ### Introduction (Background)

-Plants in the space are the plants grown in the outer space.
+Plants in space are the plants grown in the outer space.
 They can be used for refreshing the atmosphere for extraterrestrial colonies or as a renewable source of food.

 One of the wonders of the Earth's nature is flowers.
 They are not only reproductive structures for many plants but also very beautiful blooms.
-Also, flowers in the space may provide a psychological benefit to human spaceflight crews.
+Also, flowers in space may provide a psychological benefit to human spaceflight crews.

 ### Problem

 Growing process looks pretty simple on the Earth.
 In the outer space, you have problems with how plants grow without gravity, temperature, soils and different types of lighting.
-Thus as you can see it's a more complex task for flowers.
+Thus, as you can see, it's a more complex task for flowers.
-So what's the best way to grow and store flowers in the space?
+So what's the best way to grow and store flowers in space?

 ### Output